-- Set a consistent sleep routine, reduce outside noise and sleep in a well-darkened room or wear an eye mask.
+- Set a consistent sleep routine, reduce outside noise, sleep in a well-darkened room, or wear an eye mask.

-You may want to take reference of Lifehack’s CEO Leon, who has a consistent night routine to keep him sleep well and wake up energetic.
+You may want to take reference of Lifehack’s CEO Leon, who has a consistent night routine to keep him sleeping well and waking up energetic.

 Find one or two things (three max) that you feel will work for YOU to get you on a roll.
 Start with a quick win and work your way up from there.

 I don’t recommend choosing eight things and then giving up – or beating yourself up because you couldn’t make it work.
-If you put too much on your plate, you won’t do anything.
-Eventually, you’ll want to have at least one activity from each of the four categories, but you can start small and work your way up.
+You won’t do anything if you put too much on your plate.
+Eventually, you’ll want to have at least one activity from each category, but you can start small and work your way up.

 Once you’ve settled on a few concepts that you think will work for you, try them for a few days before you decide if it does/doesn’t work.
 Like with any habit, you need at least 21 days to create something that sticks.

 Put something in place that reminds you of your morning routine.
-Here are 24 habit tracking apps you could try.
+Here are 22 habit-tracking apps you could try.

-Find ways to integrate your morning routine into what you’re already doing, rather than adding more on your ‘to-do’ list.
-You can also double up, finding activities that covering a couple multiple ‘systems’ of your body.
+Find ways to integrate your morning routine into what you’re already doing rather than adding more to your to-do list.
+You can also double up, finding activities that cover a couple of multiple ‘systems’ of your body.